cjules0609/VegasAfterglow/README.md

 - `Scale.FIXED`: Keep parameter fixed at the initial value - use for parameters you don't want to vary

 **Parameter Choices:**
-The parameters you include depend on your model configuration:
+The parameters you include depend on your model configuration (See documentation for all options):

 - For "wind" medium: use `A_star` parameter
 - For "ISM" medium: use `n_ism` parameter instead